 Now just because I can use flash doesn’t mean I do.
 In fact, the circumstances that require flash are rare.
 Accordingly, I don’t use flash very often, but when I am working close and against a backlit subject, flash is great to fill in the shadow side.
 The Olympus FL-900R Electronic Flash is always in my bag or my vest just in case.

-I use the Vello Off-Camera TTL Flash Cord for Olympus/Panasonic Cameras (3′) to get the flash off the camera for better (more flattering) lighting.
+I use the Vello Off-Camera TTL Flash Cord for Olympus/Panasonic Cameras or you can try the Promaster Deluxe TTL Off-Camera Cord to get the flash off the camera for better, more flattering, lighting.

 The MAGMOD MagBeam Wildlife Kit Collapsible Flash Diffuser is what I use instead of a Better Beamer Flash Extender.
 This diffuser lets me soften the light that covers the bird and does so without costing too much light.
 It also extends the flash range which is important when using big, telephoto glass.